isomerpages/mlaw-psy/_faqs/Frequently Asked Questions.md

 <li>
 <p><strong>What is the reason for this timeframe?</strong>
 </p>
-<p>This ensures that the COGS is current and submitted close in time to the
+<p>This ensures that the COGS is both current and submitted in a timely manner
-application for appointment.</p>
+after application for appointment.</p>
 <p></p>
 </li>
 <li>